bosonprotocol/community/README.md

-# Documentation
+# Community

 [![Gitter chat](https://badges.gitter.im/bosonprotocol.png)](https://gitter.im/bosonprotocol/community)

 This repository is for:

+- **Announcements** related to Boson Protocol
+- **Discussion** of Boson Protocol community topics.
 - **Documentation** which applies to all of the Boson Protocol ecosystem;
-- **Announcements** related to Boson Protocol
-- **Job postings** related to Boson Protocol.

 We plan to open source other repositories in @bosonprotocol as soon as possible.
 For now, **watch this repository** for announcements, which will be made in the issues.

 ## Jobs

 Boson Protocol has funds to actively hire full time developers to work on this project.
-Check out the [Jobs board](jobs/README.md) for more.
+Check out the [Jobs board](https://github.com/bosonprotocol/jobs) for more.

 ## Contributing